Home

 Another sport that has gained popularity in Barbados is polo it's a great fun filled day out for the whole family.

-The Canadian Connection
+The Canadian Connection to Barbados horse racing

 If you're a horse racing fan from Canada you might have noticed the number of Barbadian horses and jockeys entering races in Canada.